ricallinson/jmm/language.md

 ## Legal Packages

-__Note: All package maybe blocked and require direct referancing if they are to be used.__
+__Note: All package maybe blocked and require direct referencing if they are to be used.__

 This is the complete list of "legal" Jmm packages allowed from the [Java 8](https://docs.oracle.com/javase/8/docs/api/overview-summary.html) package list.
 Note: The opinionated package list is not complete yet.